 - Florence Williams, aged 21, Agnes Jaleston, aged 31, Edith Jones, aged 18, Sarah A Draper, aged 26 and Clara Davidge, all drapers assistants

-Cheniston Gardens is just off Wrights Lane at the opposite end from Kensington High Street.
+Cheniston Gardens is just off Wrights Lane at the opposite end from the Ponting Brothers store in Kensington High Street.
+On the map below the area that was formerly the gardens of Scarsdale House (Chapter 5) are marked with a broken line.

-In 1881 Sydney was still in partnership with his brothers William and John Jones Ponting as drapers trading from Kensington High Street, but he retired from the partnership on 19 February 1884 and he and Emily move back to Gloucestershire.
-The details of the dissolution of the partnership is in Chapter 5.
+In 1881 Sydney was still in partnership with his brothers William and John Jones Ponting trading as drapers from Kensington High Street, but he retired from the partnership on 19 February 1884 and he and Emily move back to Gloucestershire.
+The details of the dissolution of the partnership are in Chapter 5.

 On 11 July 1884 a solicitors letter addressed to Mr Sydney Ponting of Alveston confirms that he can take Alveston House from 25 March next (1885) with the land being occupied by Watkins.
 The rent will be £60.00s.0d per annum (only about £4K in 2006), but before taking the house the landlord will lay out £300.00s.0d in repairs including